-IN THE COURT OF APPEALS OF TENNESSEE AT KNOXVILLE April 16, 2025 Session
+IN THE COURT OF APPEALS OF TENNESSEE AT KNOXVILLE

+April 16, 2025 Session

-IN RE AZALAYA J.
+IN RE KANIEL Y.1

-Appeal from the Chancery Court for Knox CountyNo.
-202159-3Christopher D. Heagerty, Chancellor
+Appeal from the Chancery Court for Knox County No. 202159-3 Christopher D. Heagerty, Chancellor

-No. E2024-00767-COA-R3-PT
+No. E2024-00768-COA-R3-PT

-This action involves the termination of the parents' parental rights to their minor child.
-Following a bench trial, the court found that clear and convincing evidence existed to establish statutory grounds of termination as applied to each parent.
-The court found that termination was in the best interest of the child.
-We affirm the court's termination decision.
+This action involves the termination of a mother's parental rights to her minor child.
+Following a bench trial, the court found that clear and convincing evidence existed to establish at least one statutory ground of termination.
+The court also found that termination was in the best interest of the child.
+We affirm the trial court's termination decision.

 Tenn.
 R. App.
-P. 3 Appeal as of Right; Judgment of the Chancery Court Affirmed; Case Remanded
+P. 3 Appeal as of Right; Judgment of the Chancery Court Affirmed: Case Remanded